buds-lab/abm-demo/README.md

 # Content

-- `docs/`: Slides used in the presentation
+- `docs/`: Slides used in the presentation.
-- `env/`: Conda environment
+- `env/`: Conda environment.
-- `openai-gym`: openAI python examples
+- `openai-gym/`: openAI python examples.
+Explanation about the contentes is given on slide 22 of the presentation.

 # Requirements